smbutterfield/ibmt17-18/_11-further-part-writing/c2-ex-voiceleadingsecond.md

 ## Passing 6/4s - function over form (Part 4)

-**Passing chords are the second standard usage for second inversion chords,and they function identically to the description of how first and third inversion chords are used as passing chords.
-It is a second-inversion chord inserted between two other chords to create a bass line with stepwise motion.
-You consider *passing* a function that replaces a chord's standard function (i.e. tonic, dominant,and predominant), and instead extends the function of the chords on either side.
-Harmonize the following example to see how vii<sup>o</sup>
+**Passing chords are the second standard usage for second-inversion chords,and they function identically to the description of how first- and third- inversion chords are used as passing chords -- a second-inversion chord inserted between two other chords to create a bass line with stepwise motion. *Passing* is a function that replaces a chord's standard function (i.e. tonic, dominant,and predominant), and instead extends the function of the chords on either side.
+Harmonize the following example of a passing 6/4.**

 {% capture 2 %}X:2
-T:Passing 6/4
+T:Passing 6/4 chords
 M:4/4
 L:1/4
 K:C